Coach's Corner: Cherry's removal from Hockey Night in Canada and the end of Coach's Corner

-On 9 November 2019, Cherry made remarks during Coach's Corner suggesting that Canadian people benefit from the sacrifices of veterans and do not wear remembrance poppies.
+On 9 November 2019, Cherry made remarks during Coach's Corner suggesting that Canadian immigrants benefit from the sacrifices of veterans and do not wear remembrance poppies.
 He remarked, "You people that come here... you love our way of life, you love our milk and honey, at least you can pay a couple bucks for a poppy or something like that...
 These guys paid for your way of life that you enjoy in Canada, these guys paid the biggest price."
 Sportsnet apologized for the remarks, stating that his comments were discriminatory and offensive, and that they "do not represent our values and what we stand for as a network."
 His co-host, Ron MacLean also apologized via Twitter, expressing regret for his actions and for allowing Cherry make the comments.
 The NHL also released a statement on Cherry's comments saying "the comments made last night were offensive and contrary to the values we believe in."
 Cherry later told the Toronto Sun that he would not apologize for his comments stating "I have had my say".

 The Canadian Broadcast Standards Council (CBSC) stated that its internal systems had been overloaded by a high number of complaints.
 Two days later, on 11 November, Remembrance Day, Sportsnet president Bart Yabsley announced that "following further discussions with Don Cherry after Saturday night's broadcast, it has been decided it is the right time for him to immediately step down".
 Speaking to the Toronto Sun, Cherry commented "I know what I said and I meant it.
 Everybody in Canada should wear a poppy to honour our fallen soldiers...
 I would have liked to continue doing Coach's Corner.
 The problem is if I have to watch everything I say, it isn't Coach's Corner".
 He later said that if he had to do it again, he would have said "everybody".

 On 16 November 2019, MacLean addressed and reflected on the incident during Hockey Night in Canada, the first without Cherry, also announcing that Coach's Corner is no more.

 Following the firing of Cherry, Numeris figures showed a slumping in the viewership of Hockey Night in Canada.
 When the NHL season opened in October, the first Saturday night game featuring the Toronto Maple Leafs and Montreal Canadiens drew an average audience of 1.247 million.
 Cherry's last broadcast on 9 November, a game that featured the Maple Leafs playing the Philadelphia Flyers, drew an average audience of 1.027 million; in the two weeks following Cherry's dismissal the eastern broadcast of Hockey Night in Canada failed to make the Numeris Top 30 ranked TV shows.
 On 13 December, the main game drew an average audience of 810,000 compared to 983,000 for the same weekend in 2018.